 In the words of Holl, who recently visited the Austrian capital to give a lecture in the 20th edition of the Vienna Architecture Congress (Wiener Architektur Kongress), ideas do not have a scale.
 “I believe that this discipline changes the way we experience our life.”

 “Architecture should be more when you go in it than when you look at it.
 That is the key, and it is not always achieved.”

 Architecture.
 Music, poetry, and architecture are equally important to me, for the joy of living this life on Earth.

 Design.
 I think that nowadays design is -unfortunately- slightly polluted by commercial enterprises.
 It does not have the ‘gravitas’ that it should have.
 Everything is driven by commodity and, sometimes, is very disturbing because of that.

 Art.
 I love the relation between art and architecture.
 I have collaborated with many well-respected artists (e.g. Richard Artschwager Walter De Maria, James Turrell and Ai Weiwei).
 I think art is in a better state related to architecture today.

 City.
 In my mind, there are two cities: New York and Rome.
 I love the skyscrapers and the possibility of future in N.Y., but I am also complete enamored of the melancholic and spatial energy of the Italian capital.
 Maybe I am anchored to Rome but live in New York.

 Who inspires you? [deep sigh]… when I graduated in 1971, I had to learn by myself about Adolf Loos, Le Corbusier, Louis Khan and Luis Barragán.
 All these prominent figures have influenced me.

 Portrait.
 Copyright by Mark Heithoff

 Interview Photos by Hadi Vasfi.
-Persian photographer based in Vienna, who has found inspiration in each city he has lived, and who always thinks about matching architecture with music.
+A Persian photographer based in Vienna, Austria, who has found inspiration in each city he has lived, and who always thinks about matching architecture with music.